 You should also keep in mind these DIY skills are going to be golden post-collapse when everyone’s going to want to fix their homes.

 Well, as long as everyone’s buying in bulk, why not trade stuff so you can all be more prepared?
 You can increase the variety of your preps while still taking advantage of bulk prices.
 This will also be a very good lesson about how bartering works.

 Trading skills can also help you become more prepared.
 Maybe your neighbor is great at canning vegetables and you’ve mastered building a Dutch oven.
 You can both benefit from each other’s knowledge.
 Learning from someone with experience can shorten the time it takes to acquire a new skill.

 Do It Right the First Time

-If you’re afraid to make mistakes or if you want to be prepared for a 3 day emergency ASAP, you’d have to make a lot of compromises: buying MREs, getting a backpack with a non-metallic frame and on and on.
+If you’re afraid to make mistakes or if you want to be prepared for a 3-day emergency ASAP, you’d have to make a lot of compromises: buying MREs, getting a backpack with a non-metallic frame and on and on.
 When you avoid buying overpriced stuff, you save money long term because you’d eventually have to buy the real deal sooner or later (not to mention a quality tool can last you a lifetime).

 Do Your Shopping Without Your Car

 This will obviously save you money on gas, it will help you lose weight as well as tone up.
 Tip: instead of carrying your groceries home in bags, put them in a backpack.
-This will be excellent practice for when you’ll be bugging out with your BOB.
+This will be an excellent practice for when you’ll be bugging out with your BOB.